How to Apply

 Drexel's program is best suited for students with the following neuroscience interests:

-There are no minimal requirements but applicants should be competitive with regard to grades, GRE scores, research experience, and letters of recommendation.
+There are no minimum requirements, but applicants should be competitive with regard to grades, research experience and letters of recommendation.
 Applicants are encouraged to use email to contact any of the faculty of the program with whom they may share scientific interests to discuss their suitability to the program and/or potential projects in relevant laboratories.

 Back to Top